andOlga/umineko-catbox-english/README.md

 ### On PC (using Yuzu)
 Another Switch emulator, [Yuzu](https://yuzu-emu.org), is also compatible with the game and the patch.

+**WARNING:** Many users have reported to me that they have issues with the sound when playing the game on Yuzu.
+This isn't a universal occurence, but it's common enough to mention it.
+Unfortunately, there is no known fix for this problem.
+If this happens to you, please use Ryujinx instead.

 To set Yuzu up, you will need a copy of the `prod.keys` file dumped from a hackable Nintendo Switch and the game itself.
 Once you have acquired the keys, navigate to File -> Open Yuzu folder, then find (or create) the subfolder called "keys" inside that and paste the file there.
 Restart Yuzu and double-click the giant empty rectangle in the main yuzu window to add your game folder.